Skip to content

 deactivate MosquitoClassifier

-To illustrate how the components interact, consider the common scenario of classifying a mosquito image.
+To illustrate how the components interact, consider the common scenario of classifying a mosquito image with the new backend architecture.

 1. Initialization: The user's application calls get_settings() to retrieve the Settings facade instance.
 The Settings object loads all necessary configurations from YAML files.
 The user then creates an instance of MosquitoClassifier, passing it the settings object.